simonmichael/hledger_site/src/1.34/hledger.md

 ## Options

-Run `hledger -h` to see general command line help, and general options which are common to most hledger commands.
-These options can be written anywhere on the command line:
+Run `hledger -h` to see general command line help.
+The following general options are common to most hledger commands.
+General options can be written either before or after the command name.

     General input/data transformation flags:
       -f --file=FILE            Read data from FILE, or from stdin if -.
 Can be